 Continuous mixing system

-The contra-rotating mixing tools of the continuous kneader (phase 2 mixing), are responsible for the controlled flow of mass throughout the mixer.
-The combination of a relatively small amount of product in the mixing chamber with a relatively high volume of mixer tooling (high product-tooling ratio), result in a remarkable high energy efficiency.
-A large part of the energy developed by the mixer tooling is put into the product.
-The Sobatech continuous mixers have the ability to apply exceptional high shear forces during kneading.
+After the homogenizer, the blend of ingredients enter the actual continuous kneader.
+In this second phase of mixing, mechanical energy is applied to correctly develop the product.
+The contra-rotating mixing tools of the continuous kneader are responsible for the controlled flow of product throughout the mixer.
+The Sobatech continuous mixers are known to be very effective due to their high product-tooling ratio.
+This refers to the relatively little amount of product in the mixing chamber with an high volume of mixer tooling.
+A large part of the energy developed by the tooling is put into the product.

-Sobatech sold continuous mixers ranging from 50 kg/hr to 10.000 kg/hr.
+Sobatech continuous mixers can produce 50 up to 10.000 kg of dough per hour.
 This can be accomplished in an employee free operational environment resulting in significant (labor) cost savings.

-The Sobatech continuous mixing tools handle the raw materials gently and efficiently.
+The mixing tools of the continuous mixer handle the raw materials gently and efficiently.
 Sensitive ingredients such as fruit, flakes, nuts or raisons can be introduced without degrading.

 The Sobatech continuous mixing system is a closed system.
 This means that there is no pollution from outside of the machine.
 Also, food safety is optimized by ensuring dough is never exposed to the environment.
-Cleaning the continuous mixer area is also much easier because there is less creation of dust.
+Cleaning the area around the continuous mixer is also much easier because there is less creation of dust.

 There are double safety switches mounted in the top covers of the continuous mixer to ensure that the tools stop turning immediately after opening.
 Also, a signal is given to the PLC so that part of the line stops normally.
 Lastly, a sound signal goes off to warn the operator.